guardian/techtime/Coding Challenges/Challenges Timeline/20180920 Space Battle/04-Game Rules.md

 ### Rule 4

 As a player you must get a `userkey`.
-There is one user key per username.
+There is one userkey per username.
 Getting that key is your first step when starting to play.
 User keys prevent cheating by impersonating other players.
 Keep that key secret.
-See **Game API.md** for details.
+To get your userkey, talk to Pascal.

 ### Rule 5